Meet the Team at WAG

 Realising that she wanted to do more in life and pursue her passion for animal welfare, Mary started volunteering at WAG.
 She enthusiastically describes her experience as of the most fulfilling things she has done in life.
 Mary’s time is now divided between yoga, her human and animal children and WAG where she helps with hands on work such as dressing the wounds on the cows, providing obedience training to the younger dogs, ensuring they are free of ticks and fleas and get adequate exercise.

 Ramesh is our youngest and most enthusiastic helper who loves working with all the cows, goats and turkey at the shelter.

 Raj is one of our most dedicated workers.
-He does everything from catching cows to cleaning enclosures.
+He relates to the suffering of many of our animals as he lost his arm in a road accident a few years ago.
+But that does not stop him from doing anything such as catching cows to cleaning enclosures.

 Limba takes care of the many dogs and cats that we have at the WAG clinic.
 He also drives our ambulance in case of emergencies.
 He loves working with all the puppies and kittens and we are lucky to have such enthusiasm from such a young man.